DualBrain/MinskVB/README.md

 ## What is this?

-The original GW-BASIC projects was an "IDE" and an interpreter (REPL).
+The original GW-BASIC project was the classic/retro "IDE" and an interpreter (REPL).
 This project is going to take this all in a very different direction by starting with the compiler as the ultimate goal.
 I'm sure that some of the original project will make it's way into this one... but for the most part, this project is "starting from scratch" with the ultimate goal of having a pretty good representation of "classic" BASIC targetting .NET Core!

+For now, yes, I'm planning on adding support for line numbers. ;-)

+## Why???

+Why not?

+## Progress...

+So far I've worked through the first two episodes of the video series (see below)... only 12 more to go (as of 6/2/2019).

 ## Credits